binghe/HOL/doc/next-release.md

-    Notable theorems include: Caratheory's Extension Theorem (for semiring), the construction of 1-dimensional Borel and Lebesgue measure spaces, Radon-Nikodym theorem, Kolmogorov Zero-One Law, Borel-Cantelli Lemma, convergence concepts (AE,PR,LP) and the Strong/Weak Law of Large Numbers.
+    Notable theorems include: Caratheory's Extension Theorem (for semiring), the construction of 1-dimensional Borel and Lebesgue measure spaces, Radon-Nikodym theorem, Bayes' Rule (Conditional Probability),

-    The old measure and probability theories are still available and maintained, to support __examples/miller__ and __examples/diningcryptos__, etc.
+    Kolmogorov 0-1 Law, Borel-Cantelli Lemma, Markov/Chebyshev's inequalities, convergence concepts (AE,PR,LP) and the Strong/Weak Law of Large Numbers.

     There is a major backwards-incompatibility: old proof scripts based on real-valued measure and probability theories should now open the following legacy theories instead: `sigma_algebraTheory`, `real_measureTheory`, `real_borelTheory`, `real_lebesgueTheory` and `real_probabilityTheory`.
+    These legacy theories are stil maintained to support __examples/miller__ and __examples/diningcryptos__, etc.

+    Thanks to Muhammad Qasim, Osman Hasan, Liya Liu and Waqar Ahmad et al. for the original work, and Chun Tian for the integration and further extension.

 New tools:
 ----------